-The net pension liability was measured as of December 31, 2015, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of January 1, 2015 and rolled-forward using generally accepted actuarial procedures.
-The proportion of the net pension liability was based upon actual historical employer contributions to the plan from the census data submitted to the plan for pay periods ending in 2015.
+The net pension liability was measured at December 31, 2016, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of January 1, 2017.
+The proportion of the net pension liability was based upon actual historical employer contributions to the plan from the census data submitted to the plan for pay periods ending in 2016.

-For the year ended June 30, 2016, the City recognized entity-wide pension expense of \$209,608.
-At June 30, 2016, the City reported entity-wide deferred outflows of resources and deferred inflows of resources related to pensions from the following sources:
+For the year ended June 30, 2017, the City recognized entity-wide actuarial pension expense of \$245,570.
+At June 30, 2017, the City reported entity-wide deferred outflows of resources and deferred inflows of resources related to pensions from the following sources:

-Outflows of Resources Inflows of Resources Difference between expected and actual experience Net difference between projected and actual \$ - 23,472 earnings on pension plan investments 378,587 - Contributions subsequent to the measurement date 96,331 \$ 474,918 23,472
+Deferred Outflows of Resources Deferred Inflows of Resources Difference between expected and actual experience \$ 2,365 37,702 Net difference between projected and actual earnings on pension plan investments 299,048 - Change in proportionate share 15,767 Contributions subsequent to the measurement date 105,061 \$ 422,241 37,702